 Want your romance with a stunning view?
 Book a late dinner at California Grill, and watch the fireworks from the resort’s balcony!
 (When they come back — they aren’t being offered right now!)

 While children are allowed in all of these restaurants (Victoria & Albert’s is restricted to diners 10 and up), you’re more likely to find a quieter dining experience than at some of the other, less sophisticated locations.

-13. There are no good bars/lounges in the Disney World.
+12. There are no good bars/lounges in Disney World.

 Say what?!
 Okay, this myth was true in the past — but Walt Disney World has come a long way in providing options for those who enjoy a pub, bar, or lounge.
-From the authentic Raglan Road Irish Pub & Restaurant to the quirky Trader Sam’s Grog Grotto, there’s a watering hole for every Disney drinker!
+From the authentic Raglan Road Irish Pub & Restaurant to the quirky Trader Sam’s Grog Grotto (when it’s open), there’s a watering hole for every Disney drinker!

-And for some awesome dueling pianos action, you have to check out Jellyrolls, located at the BoardWalk Inn!
+And for some awesome dueling pianos action, you have to check out Jellyrolls (when it’s open), located at the BoardWalk Inn!
 This is raucous and totally fun entertainment!

-And the newly-opened The Edison brings two stories of drinks, eats, and entertainment to Disney Springs — complete with three bars and lots of variety on the main stage!
+And the always-entertaining The Edison brings two stories of drinks, eats, and entertainment to Disney Springs — complete with three bars and lots of variety on the main stage!

 Just take a peek at a few of our favorite watering holes!

 13. Table service restaurants are too stuffy for kids.